 The LEDs of your Zyxel Device can be controlled such that they stay lit (ON) or OFF after the Zyxel Device is ready.
-There are two features that control the LEDs of your Zyxel Device - Locator and Suppression (see Section 1.2 on page 14).
+There are two features that control the LEDs of your Zyxel Device - Locator and Suppression.

-- The Suppression screen (Section 21.2 on page 255) allows you to set how you want the LEDs to behave after the Zyxel Device is ready. - The Locator screen (Section 21.3 on page 256) allows users to see the actual location of the Zyxel Device between several devices in the network.
+- The Suppression screen (Section 21.2 on page 266) allows you to set how you want the LEDs to behave after the Zyxel Device is ready. - The Locator screen (Section 21.3 on page 267) allows users to see the actual location of the Zyxel Device between several devices in the network.